davidtanacs/mapboxPractice/README.md

 #### Extra implemented features

-- hover over datapoints show a popup with some property of that point
+* Hover over datapoints show a popup with all property of that point
+* Popup shows only the selected properties on the nav bar